 9. World Sacred Spirit Festival (22nd- 27th February,2016)

 The historical breathtaking Ahhichatragarh Fort in Nagaur and the magnificent Mehrangarh Fort in Jodhpur welcomes you with open arms to a sacred musical journey for an entertaining and spiritual experience.
 The World Sacred Spirit Festival in Rajasthan brings together amazing artists from across India and around the world in a stunning royal setting.
 The 2016 edition of the festival will once again be held at Nagaur Fort (22nd - 24th February) before moving to the massive Mehrangarh Fort perched above the city of Jodhpur (26th & 27th February).
-Days and nights of magical music, dance and poetry promise an unforgettable experience.
+Days and nights of magical music, dance, and poetry promises you an unforgettable experience.

 Pic credit - SlideShare